moredip/rack-flags/README.md

 ### 3. Add the RackFlags middleware and admin app to your rack stack

-In a Rails application, first add the middleware in `appliation.rb`
+In a Rails application, first add the middleware in `application.rb`

 ```ruby
 config.middleware.use RackFlags::RackMiddleware, yaml_path: File.expand_path('../feature_flags.yaml',__FILE__)